How to Become a Volunteer

 "Random Staffing" Volunteering

-Random staffing is a new way to volunteer at Washington Hospital.
+Random staffing is a way to volunteer at Washington Hospital.
 We are always looking for new adult members who are looking for an opportunity to volunteer on the days and times that work best for you.
-With this new program, volunteers don't have to make a long term commitment to a set schedule.
+With the random staffing program, volunteers don't have to make a long term commitment to a set schedule.
 Now you can sign up online for the date and time that fits into your personal schedule.
-If you are interested in joining us, please attend the next Volunteer Information session on the date and time listed below.
+If you are interested in joining us, please attend the next Volunteer Information Session.

 I am interested in volunteering!
 How do I get started?

-All prospective volunteers are required to attend an Information Session.
-The next Information Session is scheduled for:
+All prospective volunteers are required to attend a Volunteer Information Session.

 Click here to learn about the Student Volunteer Programs.

-- Information Sessions are held monthly at the hospital.
+- Information Sessions are held quarterly at the hospital.
 All potential volunteers are required to attend the information session to find out about current volunteer opportunities and requirements for volunteering.
-Applications are provided at the information session.
+Applications are provided at the information session to prospective adult and college applicants.
+High school applicants are guided through their application process.

 - Health and Background Screening -In order to provide the best care for our patients, all volunteers are screened and must complete medical requirements through our Employee Health Services (free of charge).
 Screenings can take up to two months to complete.
 Proof of immunization to rubeola, rubella and varicella (chicken pox) and an annual tuberculin skin test.
 Members who have any limitations are required to get a doctor's statement of release noting any restrictions.